TG Universes & Series:

 “Happy Birthday … Ga-bee,” Maddy sarcastically taunted, as both Bernie and Ally apologized to Gaby with their eyes.

-Upon hearing her cousin’s biting salutation, an uncontrollable feeling of anger suddenly swept over Gaby and without thinking, swung her opened palm across her cousin’s face as hard as she could, knocking her off her feet.
+Upon hearing her cousin’s biting salutation, an uncontrollable wave of anger suddenly swept over Gaby and without thinking, swung her opened palm across her cousin’s face as hard as she could, knocking her to the floor.

 Everyone in the room froze as the sound echoed throughout the house like a gun shot.
 All eyes quickly focused on Maddy as she lay crumpled up on the floor in a most unlady-like pose.